HadarLeiman/GI_Machine_Learning_Project/README.md

 ### Packages required
 Install the required packages using the command:
 `pip install torch torchvision pandas numpy tqdm Pillow wandb`
+### Code Parts
+Our project consists of three distinct code parts, each contained in its respective folder:
+1. **GI_MINST**: This folder contains the code for reproducing the results of [this article](https://pubmed.ncbi.nlm.nih.gov/34624000/).
+2. **Wrist_original_architecture**: In this folder, you'll find the code where we adapted the architecture from the article to work with wrist fracture images.
+3. **Wrist_transfer_learning**: This folder holds the code for the third part, where we applied transfer learning to the wrist fracture dataset.

 ## how to use
 ### MNIST
 ### article